 Long-Term Health Risks Of Using Nicotine Gum

 Nicotine gum and other NRT products are medications that can have serious side effects, including accidental overdose or nicotine poisoning.
-This scenario can arise if you double up on nicotine consumption by using NRT products while smoking.
-NRT products should only be used alone as a substitute for cigarettes.
-Symptoms of nicotine overdose or poisoning include:
+This scenario can arise if you double up on nicotine consumption by using NRT products

 - Respiratory distress

 Keep all products away from children, who can be at risk of nicotine poisoning.